slytechs-repos/jnetpcap-wrapper/README.md

 See [Wiki pages][wiki]

 ## Compatibility with jNetPcap version 1
-There are API and license changes between version 1 and 2 of jNetPcap.
+There are API and license changes between version 1 and 2 of **jNetPcap**.
 Please see [wiki home page][wiki] for details.

 [jnetpcap_v1_page]: <https://sourceforge.net/projects/jnetpcap> "Legacy jNetPcap Version 1 Project Page"